 A. No.

 The first reference implementations came from governance-heavy client environments, but the product is usable beyond enterprise-only contexts.
-The product architecture and design can apply for individuals and small businesses too.
+The product architecture and design can apply for focused expert-led websites, specialist firms, agencies, multilingual organisations, regulated environments, and enterprise estates.
 Clients can use their own frameworks, services, or internal models and bind them to their content through Page Purpose classification and Schema Authority Mode.

 Q11.
 What is being bought in practice ?